Anne Tyng: Career

 Tyng studied with the structural engineer and architect, Pier Luigi Nervi, and wrote weekly to Kahn.
 After a falling-out in 1964, Tyng left the firm, where she had been a partner.

 Tyng designed the Four-Poster House in Mount Desert Island, Maine.
 Using logs and cedar shakes, she sought to make the house seem like an outgrowth of its natural environment.
 The house also was structured around the concept of a four-poster bed, with four central columns, each made from a cluster of four tree trunks.
 The entirety of its top floor was given over to a master bedroom.

 Evidence of her style may be seen in aspects of her former residence in Philadelphia's Fitler Square.
 It is known as the Tyng House.
 On its third floor, the building features a pyramidal timber-framed ceiling and slotted windows.
 Its staircase uses the openwork metal screens that she had chosen for the Yale Art Gallery project.

 For her work in this field, in 1965 she became the first woman to receive a grant from the Graham Foundation for Advanced Studies in the Fine Arts.
 In a letter recommending her to the Graham Foundation, Buckminster Fuller called her, "Kahn's geometrical strategist".

 In 1989, Tyng published the essay, "From Muse to Heroine, Toward a Visible Creative Identity", which was a study of the development of creative roles by women in architecture.
 In it, she wrote, "The steps from muse to heroine are accomplished by very few.
 Most women trained as architects marry architects.
 No longer the women behind the man, the woman architect in partnership with her husband may nevertheless be barely visible beside (or slightly behind) the hero", further noting, "[t]he greatest hurdle for a woman in architecture today is the psychological development necessary to free her creative potential".

 The Institute of Contemporary Art held a retrospective exhibition of her work in 2010.

+Tyng's geometrical research was presented as an inhabitable installation in the 2011 exhibition Anne Tyng: Inhabiting Geometry at the Institute of Contemporary Art of the University of Pennsylvania.
+Built largely from plywood, the gallery-scale work allowed visitors to enter human-sized versions of the five Platonic solids.
+Drawings and models for projects including City Tower, Urban Hierarchy, and the Four-Poster House were displayed alongside the installation, connecting her theoretical studies of symmetry and numerical systems with architectural space.